 One of these innovative solutions is the use of floating solar panels.
 Floating solar panels are a somewhat new concept in India, but they have gained significant traction in recent years.

 One company at the forefront of the floating solar panel movement in India is Hartek Solar.
-The company specializes in the design, engineering, and installation of Industrial, commercial, and floating solar rooftop systems and is one of India's top 7 rooftop solar EPC companies.
+The company specializes in the design, engineering, and installation of Industrial, commercial, and floating solar rooftop systems and is one of India's top 3 rooftop solar installers.

 Recently, the company has built North India’s largest floating solar plant in Chandigarh.
 Through this article, we will take a closer look at some of the floating solar projects that have been undertaken in India.